Gigantocellular reticular nucleus: Extrapyramidal motor functions

 It gives rise to the lateral (medullary) reticulospinal tract (which excites flexors and inhibits extensors of the muscles of the axial and proximal limbs).

 It is also involved in coordination of head-eye movements (receiving visual, vestibular, and auditory information to this end).

 Blood pressure regulation

-The GGRN forms part of the vasodepressor center which projects through the reticulobulbar tract to synapse upon pre-ganglionic parasympathetic neurons of the nucleus of vagus nerve.
+The NRG forms part of the vasodepressor center which projects through the reticulobulbar tract to synapse upon pre-ganglionic parasympathetic neurons of the nucleus of vagus nerve.
 It acts to decrease blood pressure by decreasing heart chronotropy (rate) by increasing vagal parasympathetic outflow to the heart.

 Respiration

-GGRN induces inspiration (whereas the parvocellular nucleus causes expiration).
+NRG induces inspiration (whereas the parvocellular nucleus causes expiration).

 Descending pain-inhibiting pathway

-The GGRN - together with the nucleus raphe magnus - gives rise to the descending serotonergic raphespinal tract which projects to the spinal cord to inhibit transmission of pain stimuli.
-The serotonergic analgesic component of the GGRN receives excitatory enkephalinergic afferents from the periaqueductal gray.
+The NRG - together with the nucleus raphe magnus (NRM) - gives rise to the descending serotonergic raphespinal tract which projects to the spinal cord to inhibit transmission of pain stimuli.
+The serotonergic analgesic component of the NRG receives excitatory enkephalinergic afferents from the periaqueductal gray.